Addiction Rare in Patients Treated with Narcotics: Influence

-Misrepresentation
+Porter and Jick, as the letter came to be known, was later cited frequently as evidence that prescription painkiller addiction was very rare.
+Until full journal archives were placed online in 2010, the letter itself could only be found in a physical copy of the journal issue in which it appeared, so many of those who cited it may not have actually read it.
+It was thus perhaps overlooked that the patients in question were all given opioids in small doses in a hospital, not as long-term prescriptions to take on their own.
+Additionally, in 2003, Jick told The New York Times that the study did not follow patients after they left the hospital.

-In 2017, the letter attracted renewed interest because the New England Journal of Medicine published a bibliographic analysis of the letter showing that it had been cited 608 times since it was published.
-In comparison, the other letters to the editor in the same issue of the Journal as Porter and Jick's letter had been cited a median of 11 times.
-Of these 608 citations, the analysis also showed that 72.2% of them cited it in support of the claim that patients treated with opioids rarely developed addiction, and 80.8% did not mention that the letter only included data on prescriptions given to hospitalized patients.
-It was also misrepresented in the popular media; a 1990 Scientific American article described it as an "extensive study," and a 2001 Time story dubbed it a "landmark study" showing that concerns about opioid addiction were "basically unwarranted."
-In addition, Purdue Pharma, the manufacturer of OxyContin, trained its sales representatives to say that the risk of addiction among patients using the drug was less than 1 percent, citing Porter and Jick's letter as one of their sources.
+In 2017, The New England Journal of Medicine published a bibliographic analysis of the letter showing that it had been cited 608 times since it was published.
+Of these 608 citations, it was found that 72.2% cited it in support of the claim that patients treated with opioids rarely developed addiction, and 80.8% did not mention that the data only concerned patients who were hospitalized at the time opioids were prescribed to them.
+The analysis concluded that the letter "was heavily and uncritically cited as evidence that addiction was rare with long-term opioid therapy", and that "this citation pattern contributed to the North American opioid crisis" by minimizing concerns about prescribing opioids.

-Role in the opioid epidemic
+The letter was also misrepresented in the popular media.
+A 1990 Scientific American article described it as an "extensive study," and a 2001 Time story dubbed it a "landmark study" showing that concerns about opioid addiction were "basically unwarranted."
+In addition, Purdue Pharma, the manufacturer of OxyContin, trained its sales representatives to say that the risk of addiction among patients using the drug was less than one percent, citing Porter and Jick's letter as a source.

-Because the letter has been frequently misrepresented to argue that opioids were rarely addictive, these misrepresentations have been blamed for contributing to the opioid epidemic.
-For example, a co-author of the 2017 bibliographic analysis, David Juurlink, has stated that he thinks the letter's appearance in a prestigious journal helped convince doctors that opioids were safe, saying, "I think it's fair to say that this letter went quite a long way."
-Jick, who wrote the letter, has since said that "The letter wasn't of value to health and medicine in and of itself.
-So if I could take it back—if I knew then what I know now, I would never have published it.
-It wasn't worth it."
+Such misrepresentations have been blamed for contributing to the opioid epidemic.
+David Juurlink, a co-author of the 2017 bibliographic analysis, has stated that he thinks the letter's appearance in a prestigious journal helped convince doctors that opioids were safe, saying, "I don't think it mattered that it didn't say much, what mattered was its title and its publication, and those two things went a long way."
+Hershel Jick, who co-wrote the letter, said that it was of little consequence at the time, and drug companies later misused it to market new pain drugs.